OlegWock/obsidian-emera/README.md

 ```
 ````

 JavaScript evaluation is still in development and fairly limited.
-Currently it's only possible to evaluate inline JS, like this: ```emjs:new Date()```.
+Currently it's only possible to evaluate inline JS, like this: `emjs:new Date()` (wrapped in backticks).
 Inline JS evaluated in global scope, so you can access, for example, `window.app`, but code doesn't have access to any of your exported functions/components.

 ### Supported features